MooersLab/writingProgess2023/README.md

 ## Synopsis
 The attached Open Office Document (WritingProgress2023tenProjectsTest.ods) can be imported into Google Sheets, where it was created.
 You can also open this document in Libre Office or Open Office for offline use.
-The Excel version WritingProgress2023tenProjectsTest.xlsx can be run in MicroSoft Excel.
+The Excel version WritingProgress2023tenProjectsTest.xlsx can be run in Microsoft Excel.

 After spending 20-60 minutes customizing the workbook for your current and planned writing projects, you should be set for tracking your writing progress for 2023.
 It should take no more than a minute a day to make the entries and to check on your monthly progress displayed as bar plots, as shown below.